how we support

 CARE FOR DISRUPTIVE LEADERSHIP

-Background: Many BIPOC leaders can often feel unsupported, overwhelmed, or even unsafe in entering public office or other community positions.
-These experiences often lead to a shorter tenure in their role.
+Background Many BIPOC leaders can often feel unsupported, overwhelmed, or even unsafe in entering public office or other leadership positions.
+These experiences can often lead to burnout and an exodus from community advocacy.
 In 2022, OFL felt the need to respond to this dynamic, and launched Care for Disruptive Leadership (CDL) to look at sustaining BIPOC leaders toward a racially just Oregon.
-We do this by particularly focusing on wellness and a shared supportive environment for development.
+We do this by particularly focusing on wellness and a shared supportive environment for development and retention in our movement.

 About the program: CDL recognizes the traumatic impact of racism for many BIPOC leaders and seeks to retain these leaders by exploring leadership development through a lens of holistic wellness.
 Our intention in this approach is to disrupt the conventional leadership model by focusing on wellness rather than output.